samhaimes/Planner-WPF-EF/README.md

 * Next Sprint I need to make sure I have a unit test for each method before moving on to the next method

 #### Sprint 3 Retrospective
+* Happy with completed MVP (minimal viable product) :
+ * Functionality I set out to complete on GUI
+ * Happy with GUI design
+* Following from Sprint 2 Retrospective
+ * Completed Unit Tests as I created method this sprint
+ * Continuted to think about User Stories and how to split them
+* Future work on the Planner Application
+ * Add Functions which allow multiple users
+ * Following from above be able to add and delete users
+ * Add accessibility levels eg a toddler cannot edit their own planner, parent would do for them, parent can edit teenagers but teen can't edit their parents
+ * Add more weeks so you can plan for the following weeks
+ * Add months/ years

+### Class Diagram

+### Project Board